HKDngIT/SOFEN_LineFollower/README.md

 ## Goal of the Project
 - The ability to realize a greater object-oriented softwareproject
-- aswell as the know-how to use the distributed version control system GIT in a smaller team
+- Aswell as the know-how to use the distributed version control system GIT in a smaller team
 - Clean documentation using [Doxygen](https://www.doxygen.nl/index.html)
 - Clean coding with a specific coding-style given by the lecturer
 - Using UML with [PlantUML](https://plantuml.com/de/)